-End of first placement
+End of last placement/completion

 3. DIVERSITY AND EQUALITY - Recognise diversity and apply anti-discriminatory and anti-oppressive principles in practice

 Social workers understand that diversity characterises and shapes human experience and is critical to the formation of identity.
 Diversity is multi-dimensional and includes race, disability, class, economic status, age, sexuality, gender (including transgender), faith and belief, and the intersection of these and other characteristics.
 We understand that because of difference, and perception of difference, a person's life experience may include oppression, marginalisation and alienation as well as privilege, power and acclaim.
 We identify this and promote equality.

 - inform, guide and model good practice in the application of understanding of identity, diversity and equality to practice; identifying and taking up issues when principles and legal requirements are contravened in my organisation or work setting

 - model critically reflective practice and support others to recognise and challenge discrimination, identifying and taking professional action